 Pesonen, H. & Nieminen, J. H. (2021).
 Huomioi oppimisen esteet: inklusiivinen opetus korkeakoulutuksessa.
 [Inclusive teaching practices in higher education.]
 PS-kustannus.

 Luostarinen, A. & Nieminen, J. H. (2019).
 Arvioinnin käsikirja.
 [Handbook of assessment] PS-kustannus.

 - Associate Editor in Higher Education Research & Development (2020 -)

 - Assistant Editor in Teaching in Higher Education (2023 -)

 - Member of the Faculty of Education Research Ethics Committee

 - Member of the Organizing Committee of the Topic Study Group 4 (Mathematics Education for Students with Special Needs) at the ICME14 (International Congress on Mathematics Education, Shanghai, China, 2021).

 - Member of the International Program Committee of CERME13 (Conference of the European Society for Research in Mathematics Education, Budapest, Hungary, 2023).

 - Co-convenor of the Thematic Working Group 10 (Diversity and Mathematics Education: Social, Cultural and Political Challenge) at CERME (Conference of the European Society for Research in Mathematics Education).

-- Academic reviewer in various journals in higher education, mathematics education and beyond (e.g. Assessment & Evaluation in Higher Education, BMC Medical Education, CBE Life Sciences Education, Computers & Education, Educational Studies in Mathematics, Journal of Mathematics Teacher Education, Learning and Individual Differences, Learning, Culture and Social Interaction...).
+- Academic reviewer in various journals in higher education, mathematics education, disability studies and beyond (e.g., Higher Education, Studies in Higher Education, Assessment & Evaluation in Higher Education, BMC Medical Education, CBE Life Sciences Education, Computers & Education, Educational Studies in Mathematics, Journal of Mathematics Teacher Education, Learning and Individual Differences, Learning, Culture and Social Interaction...).